 Vascular Surgery

-I met my wife, a nurse, while attending to a patient and was so enraptured immediately, neither of us noticed as he began to turn blue.
-(We eventually noticed, He lived)
+Dr. Ruby met his wife, a nurse, while attending to a patient and was so immediately enraptured, neither of them noticed as he began to turn blue (They eventually noticed though, and he lived).

 Thinking about applying to medical school?
 Discover what high school students need to know about obtaining a career in medicine.